IAmHughes/Multi-Search_Language-Learning/README.md

 # Multi-Search_German
-Simple webpage that allows you to search for a word in German and find images, definitions, conjugation tables, and more for learning German
+Simple webpage that allows you to search for a word in your target language and find images, definitions, conjugation tables, and more for use in flash card systems (Anki, etc.) and general language learning.

 ## Getting Started
-Navigate to [the search page](https://iamhughes.github.io/Multi-Search_German/) and type your word into the search field.
+Navigate to [the search page](https://iamhughes.github.io/Multi-Search_German/) and select your language.
+Type your word into the search field and press `Enter` or click the `Submit` button.
 You can select and deselect which websites you wish to search in.

 - _Note:_ The first time you use this search, you will need to disable any pop-up blocker on this page.
 The pop-up blocker blocks the multiple tabs from being opened